nickcox/cd-extras/readme.md

 [C:\temp]> _
 ```

-or a string, `NamePart`, used to change to the nearest directory whose name matches
+...or a string, `NamePart`, used to change to the nearest directory whose name matches
 the given argument.

 ```sh